ASCHEET/kickstarter-analysis/Written_Report_Template.md

 ### The compiled data started as far back as 2009 up to 2017 and included currently live crowd sourcing campaigns.
 However, the live campaigns were not overly helpful and for the most part
 ### were excluded from most analyses.
 Categories included: film and video, food, games, journalism, music, photography, publishing, technology, and theater.

-### The data was first refined to a Parent Category of 'Theater' and from those a subcategory exclusive of Plays was analyzed to most accurately reflect crowdfunding Louise would find helpful.
+### The data was first refined to a Parent Category of 'Theater' and from those a subcategory exclusive of 'Plays' was analyzed to most accurately reflect crowdfunding Louise would find helpful.
 ### This resulting data was organized by Launch Date and plotted based on the overall outcome.
 See below in Figure 1.
 ![Outcomes vs. Kickstarter Date](C:\Users\ascheet\OneDrive - SESI, LLC\Documents\GitHub\practice\kickstarter-analysis-main.zip\kickstarter-analysis\Theater_Outcomes_vs_Launch.png)
 ### As you can see in Figure 1 above the best time to start a crowd sourcing campaign is late spring or early summer.
 There was no real correlation to campaign start vs. failure to meet the funding goals.